ocaml/ocaml.org/data/planet/ocamllabs/eighteenth-ocaml-compiler-hacking-evening-at-pembroke-cambridge.md

 <p>Our next OCaml Compiler Hacking event will be on Thursday 7th December in The Thomas Gray Room at Pembroke College, Cambridge.</p>

-<p>If you're planning to come along, it'd be helpful if you could <a href="https://doodle.com/poll/khqk6i49r4828apu">indicate interest via Doodle</a> and <a href="http://lists.ocaml.org/admin/cam-compiler-hacking">sign up to the mailing list</a> to receive updates.</p>
+<p>If you're planning to come along, it'd be helpful if you could <a href="https://doodle.com/poll/khqk6i49r4828apu">indicate interest via Doodle</a> and <a href="http://lists.ocaml.org/admin/cam-compiler-hacking - [404 Not Found]">sign up to the mailing list</a> to receive updates.</p>

 <p><em><strong>When</strong></em>: Thursday 7 December 2017, 19:00 - 22:30</p>